cakephp/docs/en/models/associations-linking-models-together.rst

    HABTM data is treated like a complete set, each time a new data association is added the complete set of associated rows in database is dropped and created again so you will always need to pass the whole data set for saving.
-For alternative to use HABTM see :ref:`hasMany-through`
+For an alternative to using HABTM see :ref:`hasMany-through`

 .. tip::